10 Best Things to Do at the Vatican

 5. Photograph the Baldachin of St. Peter's Basilica

-These gigantic canopied columns that preside over the altar of St. Peter's Basilica will catch your attention as soon as you cross the entrance doors.
+These gigantic canopied columns presiding over the altar of St. Peter's Basilica will catch your eye as soon as you cross the entrance doors.
 The baroque style brought to its maximum expression by the author Bernini makes this piece the undisputed protagonist of all eyes inside the Basilica.
 You will have to go far away to fit it completely in your camera, since it is almost 30 meters high.

 6. Discover the Vatican Museums in depth, on a guided tour or on your own

-The real jewel in the crown in Vatican City are the Vatican Museums adjacent to the square.
-Inside is, of course, the well-known Sistine Chapel, but this is not the only attraction of a museum that collects art from the fifteenth to the nineteenth century, Egyptian, Assyrian, Greek, Roman, Etruscan, Italic, Christian, medieval and modern religious.
+The real crown jewel of Vatican City is the Vatican Museums adjacent to the square.
+Inside is, of course, the well-known Sistine Chapel, but this is not the only attraction of a museum that gathers art from the 15th to the 19th century, Egyptian, Assyrian, Greek, Roman, Etruscan, Italic, Christian, medieval and modern religious art.

 The sculptures of the Pio Clementino Museum